Aerotech positioning stage has nanometre precision

 A brief performance specification includes 2m/s scan velocity and peak acceleration to 5G - with a positioning resolution of up to 0.25 nanometres, repeatability to 50 nanometres and accuracy to +/-300 nanometres.

 Aerotech’s engineering reference guide serves as a valuable resource for all Aerotech motion and positioning control components and systems.
-Section nine focuses on laser interferometer implementation.
-Laser interferometers represent the ultimate feedback device for high-precision motion control application.
-The combination of high resolution and outstanding accuracy has made it the ideal transducer for wafer steppers, flat panel inspection, and high-accuracy laser micromachining.
+Section 10 focuses on the Aerotech vacuum advantage.

 Aerotech’s engineering reference guide serves as a valuable resource for all Aerotech motion and positioning control components and systems.
-Section eight focuses on computing maximum data rate.
+Section 16 focuses on multi-axis assembly.